 Firewalld is a great project.
-I't a tool to controll iptables rules (or firewall in short).
-So basically it's it's just a frontend while
+It’s a tool to control iptables rules (or the firewall in short).
+So basically, it’s just a frontend while

-ntftables today) are the backend.
-And it was made by Red Hat company so it's and open source project (cool right!).
+iptables (or ntftables today) is the backend.
+And it was made by the Red Hat company, so it’s an open-source project (cool, right?).

 When I installed and activated

 firewalld I had a problem – all Docker containers we re not able to connect internet.
 So any conatiner I tested - I wasn’t able to ping

 18.104.22.168.
 I could access the local network but that was all.
 Later on when I googled if anyone has the same issue as I had - I found on github very large issue for this problem (and it’s still open at this time).
 See it for yourself.

 firewalld and now all containers aren’t able to connect to internet (in case you are building custom ones this can be great issue).

 So how to fix it?